 Control File: w2_con.npt

 The control file [CONFN] contains the variables used to run the model.
-There are no optional cards in the control file - each card is required although there may be either zero or no values associated with the card.
+There are no optional cards in the control file - each card is required, although there may be either zero or no values associated with the card.
 The following pages contain a description of each card.
 All character inputs must be capitalized except the TITLE cards and input/output filenames or the variable will take on the default value.
 An example of a portion of a control file is given with each card description and a complete control file is given at the end of the control file description.
 Hyperlinks to related input cards are included at the bottom of each card description.

 Note that the control file has an identifier card that is only checked by the pre-processor code.